mainkoon81/ooo-Bayesian-Introduction/README.md

  - We can easily pick each variational distribution(V_i) when measured by Kullback Leibler (KL) divergence.
 When you write out the formula for KL divergence, you'll notice that we now have a sum of terms involving V, which we can minimize.
 So now our estimation procedure turns into an optimization problem.
 Once we arrive at a V*, we can use Q(Z|V*) as our best guess at the posterior.
 <img src="https://user-images.githubusercontent.com/31917400/67644238-9c19a080-f917-11e9-8672-c90ada227cac.jpg"/>

-Kullback Leibler-Divergence measures the difference(distance) b/w two distributions, so we minimize the KL-divergence value between your **variational distribution choice** and the **un-normalized posterior**.
+Kullback Leibler-Divergence measures the difference(distance) b/w two distributions, so we minimize this value between your **variational distribution choice** and the **un-normalized posterior** (not differ from normalized posterior...coz the evidence would become a constant...in the end.)
 <img src="https://user-images.githubusercontent.com/31917400/67644497-e8fe7680-f919-11e9-9dbb-224ca93bbe26.jpg"/>

 A> How KL-Divergence works?